-Ethical Jewellery Australia is an online, bespoke handmade jewellery company and we’re pretty keen on social media.
+Ethical Jewellery Australia is an online, bespoke handmade jewellery company.

 We make any kind of jewellery, but specialise in engagement and wedding rings.
-Every piece we make is custom made.
-And the finished piece is created based on a specific set of criteria – taste, lifestyle and budget.
-When the pieces are finished, we share pictures of them on Facebook, Instagram and Pinterest.
+Every piece we make is for a specific person.
+We source the materials (recycled metals and ethical diamonds and gemstones) as they are required and handmake the rings in Australia.
+This means each ring is created based on a specific set of criteria – taste, lifestyle and budget.

 Often when I post pictures on social media of rings we have made, I get the question ‘how much?’
 This is a question I don’t answer publicly for two reasons:

-- The price paid for the ring is private information, as the rings have been custom made specially for a customer; and
+- The price paid for the ring is private information, as the rings have been custom made especially for a customer; and

 - Apart from the privacy issue, there are so many variables (particularly with diamond rings) that the question is really difficult to answer and can be misleading.
 A similar piece may seem out of reach when the reality is, there is often a way to tweak something to fit a (realistic) budget.